raphaelsenn/dropout/README.md

 * Training a neural network with dropout can be seen as training a collection of $2^n$ thinned networks with extensive weight sharing.

 * If a unit is retained with probability $p$, the outgoing weight of that unit are mutliplied by $p$ at test time.

+* **NOTE** that dropout is only applied during training, but not druing the infernce/evaluation stage.

 ![image](/res/figure_2.png)